eonx-com/payment-gateway-frontend-checksums/README.md

 ```

 - Each version in the JSON file has to be unique.
-- Hashes may appear more than once, as we cannot ensure that all the files will change. ***In the example above you can see the hash is the same for the first file across both versions.***
+- Hashes may appear more than once, as we cannot ensure that all the files will change.
+In the example above you can see the hash is the same for the first file `eoneo-pay.common.js` across both versions.

 ## Pull Request workflow